manjunathc/udacity-driveless-car-program/p3-CarND-Behavioral-Cloning/writeup_template.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

+I used the simualator [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity for training the network.

+The Simuator dataset has total of 24108 images images from 3 cameras.
+Each image size is (160,320,3) captured from the 3 cameras mounted on center, left and right of the car.

+I

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing